Easter food ideas that will have everyone drooling

 Goldfish Carrot Snacks

-Just like Thanksgiving, the Easter meal is usually served later than a typical lunch.
-Keep your kids from bugging you about their hunger pangs (or the adults for that matter) with these totally adorable Goldfish carrot snack bags.
+The Easter meal is usually served later than a typical lunch.
+Keep your kids from bugging you about their hunger pains (or the adults for that matter) with these totally adorable Goldfish carrot snack bags.
 Super cute and fun to eat – for kids of any age!

 Easter Oreo Cookie Bark

-We love how M&Ms comes out with pastel colors for Easter and really wanted to use them to make some sort of fun dessert.
+We love how M&Ms come out with pastel colors for Easter and really wanted to use them to make some sort of fun dessert.
 This Oreo cookie bark puts those awesome M&Ms to great use and gives us a reason to eat Oreos!
-Huzzah!
-Love the two-for-one deal there!
+Oh, yeah!

 Peeps and Fruit Kabobs